riboviz/riboviz/docs/user/YAL5-codon-pairs_usage.md

 ## Arguments ##
 Seven arguments are required for this script (the rest are set as defaults):
 - H5 file
-- sample dataset
+- Sample dataset
 - GFF3 file
-- species-specific codon table
+- Species-specific codon table
-- feature of interest (one or more)
+- Feature of interest (one or more)
 - A-site displacement length
-- output directory
+- Output directory

 The arguments that have set defaults can be changed to alter how the script processes the data.
 The size of the expanded window can be adjusted, the desired reading frame can be filtered for (or counts for all reading frames can be kept) but these are not required as they have default values.